 This module concentrates on regional integration in Europe, with a special emphasis on the creation of the European Union, the most advanced project of regional integration worldwide.
 The module will allow students to reflect on the question of regional integration and ponder whether and how the experiment of the EU can be applied in other regions of the world.

-G Develop basic critical capacity towards empirical facts and events.
+E. Develop basic research skills and critical capacity towards empirical facts and events

-H Produce academic writing which is appropriate for the discipline.
+F. Produce academic writing which is appropriate for the discipline

 Lectures and seminars for rehearsal of topics